-A tricep strain is a tear to the Triceps Brachii muscle at the back of the upper arm.
-This muscle straightens the elbow.
+A tricep strain is a tear to the triceps brachii muscle at the back of the upper arm which contracts to straighten the elbow.

 Injuries to the Triceps muscle usually occur following a sudden force or stretch on the muscle.
 There is instant pain and sometimes a popping sound or feeling in the muscle.
-This is not a common injury, although may occasionally occur in weight lifters or sports where rapid, forceful elbow extension is required.
+This is not a common injury, although may occasionally occur in weightlifters or sports where rapid, forceful elbow extension is required.
 It can also be caused by overuse and repetitive strain which weakens the muscle to the point a tear occurs in the fibers.